 Referrals are made online through the SP Hub which coordinates access into supported housing in bournemouth.

 Shelter helps people struggling with bad housing or homelessness through advice, support and legal services to support appeals.

-Facts about Housing in Bournemouth:
+Facts about Housing in BCP (Bournemouth area):

 - They have less than three hundred and fifty vacancies per year for allocation to families.